Electric-Coin-Company/MnemonicSwift/README.md

 This library is a fork of [MnemonicKit](https://github.com/keefertaylor/MnemonicKit).
 This fork provides provides support for BIP39 using CryptoKit.

+**NOTE to 1.0.0 users**: If you are using 1.0.0 in your project, we no longer maintain that version.
+Upgrade to 2.0.0 immediately.

 ## Installation

 ### CocoaPods